That's Cunning! Shijō Saidai no Sakusen?: Plot

 A group of students head to a university class hall for an exam.
-Among them are residents of Sigma dormitory house, who organizes a cheating scam; one of them, Kenji Kimura (Tatsuya Yamaguchi), aims to graduate and do research under the much-admired Professor Namazuda, doesn't cheat.
-After some time, Kimura's high school friend, Yumi Morishita (Namie Amuro), also starts cheating.
+Among them are residents of Sigma dormitory house, who organizes a cheating scam; one of them, Kenji Kimura, aims to graduate and do research under the much-admired Professor Namazuda, doesn't cheat.
+After some time, Kimura's high school friend, Yumi Morishita, also starts cheating.
 During the exam, Professor Yuusuke Migita, through binoculars, spots Kamei cheating.
 When he comes to the hall, Kimura who had feelings for Morishita worries that Migita has seen her cheating, but is relieved when Migita calls out Kamei instead, who is expelled.
 Later, Kimura attempts to help Kamei re-enter the university, but Migita refuses.

 Unknown to the university population, Migita, despite his strict nature, is shown to be corrupt after he conspires with the institution's chairman, a conglomerate head, and construction company president, on a plan to demolish all the dormitories and build a hotel to make money.
 They have a board meeting regarding the issue and it is decided that the plan will be executed if the students cannot pass the exams with good grades.

 The next day, Professor Namazuda comes to one of the dorms and informs them about the decision from the meeting.
 The students were depressed upon hearing the news.
 Morishita takes up temporary residence at Sigma dorm after being evicted from her hostel due to her pet cat.
 Later on, she decides to spy on Migita and goes to his office under the pretense of doing research under him.
 He agrees and asks her to shred some papers.
 While finishing the task, Morishita becomes suspicious when she discovers Professor Namazuda's atomic theory papers, which Migita stole to plagiarize for his own.
 After eavesdropping on Migita's conversation between the construction company president about the hotel plan, she becomes convinced of the former's corruption and realizes to her horror that the stolen papers are a plot to get rid of Namazuda but she is seen by Migita's assistant who warns Migita while having sex with him in the library.
 Despite this, Morishita rushes to the dormitory and tells all the residents about Migita's plan, which they then report to Professor Namazuda.